 Be Careful About High MERV Ratings

 While a higher MERV number may ensure better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your furnace and AC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Saint Charles home.
+Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Saint Charles home.
 That's maximum air filtration, but would also be like living in a box.